 - Simulate plan for a medical emergency

-Prerequisites for full course: All lower US Sailing certification levels including Basic Keelboat, Basic Cruising, Bareboat Cruising, Coastal Navigation and Coastal Passage Making required; or sailing skills equal to Offshore Sailing School Fast Track to Coastal Passage Making Course, including Coastal Navigation if certification not desired; plus valid US Sailing recognized CPR and First Aid Certification
+Prerequisites for Fast Track to Offshore Passage Making Course: All lower US Sailing certification levels including Basic Keelboat, Basic Cruising, Bareboat Cruising, Coastal Navigation and Coastal Passage Making required; or sailing skills equal to Offshore Sailing School Fast Track to Coastal Passage Making Course, including Coastal Navigation if certification not desired; plus valid US Sailing recognized CPR and First Aid Certification.

 Certification: US Sailing Offshore Passage Making for Offshore Passage Making Course

-Your Fast Track to Offshore Passage Making package includes:
+Your Fast Track to Offshore Passage Making package will include: